factorhouse/examples/projects/data-lineage-labs/lab1_kafka-connect.md

   - **Namespace and name:** For lineage purposes, each Kafka topic is treated as a distinct dataset.
     - The dataset **name** is the topic name itself (e.g., `orders`).
     - The dataset **namespace** is the canonical URI of the Kafka cluster, constructed by prepending `kafka://` to the bootstrap server address (e.g., `kafka://kafka-1:19092`).
 This ensures consistent identification across different systems like Flink.
   - **Schema:** When `key.converter.schema.read` or `value.converter.schema.read` is set to _true_, the SMT connects to the Schema Registry to fetch the latest schema for keys, values, or both.
 This enables rich, column-level lineage tracking.
-You must also provide supporting properties like the Schema Registry URL and authentication info.
+We must also provide supporting properties like the Schema Registry URL and authentication info.
     > **Note:** Currently, the SMT's schema parsing logic is implemented specifically for the **Avro** format.
 Schemas of other types (e.g., Protobuf, JSON Schema) will not be parsed, and column-level lineage will not be available for those topics.

 - **Sink output datasets (S3 & Iceberg)**